Fenestraria rhopalophylla subsp. aurantiaca

 Flowers: Produces white and yellow flowers from mid-summer through fall.

-This plant is weird… They actually grow mostly covered with sand and transparent leaf tips, usually above the ground, allow light into the leaves for photosynthesis.
+This plant is weird… They actually grow mostly covered with sand and have transparent leaf tips, usually above the ground, allow light into the leaves for photosynthesis.
 So, how come we grow them differently in pots?
 These plants can form large clumps from offsets.

 Someday I may try growing another Fenestraria…